RavensbourneWebMedia/Dynamic-Web/sessions/01/README.md

 ### Hide the `#details` section by default

 When people open the app, we don't need them to see details about a person.
-Later we will write some JS code to display that `section` **when** people click on a result, but for now we want to **hide** that part of the HTML.
+Later we will write some JS code to display that `section` **when** people click on a result.
+For now, we just want to **hide** that part of the HTML.

 > In `main.js` write